olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

-To wrap up this piece, which I originally intended to be more actionable, allow me to give you a list of gear I recently recommended as an alternative to my unwieldy custom setup[^setup] and which requires a budget of roughly $600.
+To wrap up this piece, which I originally intended to be more actionable, allow me to give you a list of gear I recently recommended as an alternative to my unwieldy custom setup[^2] and which requires a budget of roughly $600.
 Yes, that's a *lot* of money.
 It's roughly double the typical "remote stipend" reluctantly relinquished by companies to remote workers, while they happily purchase snacks,